galgocmc/self-replicating_automata/langtons_loops/README.md

 >Dead loop (located in center)
 ---

+More information about Langton's Loops as well as implementation details can be found within the info tab of the NetLogo file.
+The processing file contains a visual implementation of LL that runs much quicker than the NetLogo version, as the NL version is rather slow.

 ## Sources
-[Original Netlogo Code](ccl.northwestern.edu/netlogo/community/Loop%20de%20Langton%202.nlogo). *The reader should note that this implmentation is incorrect.
+[Original Netlogo Code](ccl.northwestern.edu/netlogo/community/Loop%20de%20Langton%202.nlogo). *Note that this implmentation is incorrect.
 Specifically, the initial state of the model has one incorrect cell, which was fixed for the implmentation in this repository.*

+[Langton's Article (1984)](http://deepblue.lib.umich.edu/bitstream/handle/2027.42/24968/0000395.pdf?sequence=1) *Original proposition of Langton's Loops and discussion of self-replicating automata*

+[Langton's Loops Wikipedia](https://en.wikipedia.org/wiki/Langton%27s_loops) *Not particularily useful but contains pictures of LL and information about additional self-replicating automata*